bao-project/bao-docs/source/development/doc_guidelines.rst

     * This is a bulleted list.
     * This is a big item break between two or more lines.
       This is a big item break between two or more lines.
 This is a big item break between two or more lines.
 This is a big item break between two or more lines.
+        * Second-level bulleted list.
+This is a big item break between two or more lines.

 Rendered, the bullet list looks like this:

 * This is a bulleted list.
 * This is a big item break between two or more lines.
   This is a big item break between two or more lines.
 This is a big item break between two or more lines.
+This is a big item break between two or more lines.

+    * Second-level bulleted list.
 This is a big item break between two or more lines.

 **Numbered List**